PirtzM/EarlySEC_scRNA/Reproducibility/README.md

 Each SEC specific dataset was subsetted from this All Sample dataset according to its stage.
 After subsetting, samples were re-scaled, re-integrated, and reclustered.
 Follow their individual preprocessing file for specific information.

-### CellChat Analysis
-Use `AllSamples_CellChat_preparation.R` for information on how CellChat objects were created.
-The All Sample dataset was split by SEC stage using CellChat (v2.1.2) and processed to identify cell-cell interactions for further comparative analysis.

 ### Subsetting epithelial cells from each dataset
 Follow files that include `EpiSubset` for specific workflow for subsetting epithelial cells.
 In general, full cell datasets of All Samples, Normal, Pre-dysplastic, and Dysplastic datasets were subsetted for their epithelial populations (identified by *Epcam* expression.
 Subsets were re-scaled, re-integrated, and reclustered.
 Follow their individual preprocessing file for specific information.